mach-composer/mach-composer-cli/docs/src/topics/deployment/config/azure.md

     the components.

-    This means the components can't create the routing themselves (as with AWS) but need to instruct MACH Composer how to set up routing.
+    This means the components can't create the routing themselves (as with AWS) but need to instruct MACH composer how to set up routing.
 This can be done by defining routing options in [output values](../../../reference/components/azure.md#defining-outputs).

 ## App service plans

-MACH Composer can create an [App service plan](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/app_service_plan) that can be used for any MACH component that uses the `service_plan` configuration option (either in the [component definition](../../../reference/syntax/components.md#azure) or the [site-specific configuration](../../../reference/syntax/sites.md#azure_1)).
+MACH composer can create an [App service plan](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/app_service_plan) that can be used for any MACH component that uses the `service_plan` configuration option (either in the [component definition](../../../reference/syntax/components.md#azure) or the [site-specific configuration](../../../reference/syntax/sites.md#azure_1)).